 However, if you are part of a company where this information doesn’t exist yet and you are tasked with looking at incrementality for the first time, there’s no need to panic!

 Starting from a clean slate provides a plethora of opportunity to evaluate all the options that are available and then determine which is right for your company’s affiliate program at this time.
-Keep in mind, your incrementality path is likely to evolve as your program and publisher partners do.
+Keep in mind, your incrementality path is likely to evolve as your program and affiliate partners do.

 Here are some recommendations for where to start: